 CBAA reports that it can be tough for people with bad credit scores to qualify for a loan.
 When it comes to borrowing money from traditional financial institutions, most won’t lend to those with low credit ratings.
 For many consumers, this standard leaves them with limited borrowing choices, which is why they must turn to cash advance lenders.

-Today, borrowers can apply for cash advance loans online.
-The application process takes just a few minutes, and many lenders approve the request quickly.
+Today, borrowers can request cash advance loans online.
+The request procedure takes just a few minutes, and many lenders approve the request quickly.
 Cash advance lenders typically transfer the requested funds to a borrower’s account automatically, making the borrowing option enticing.

 What is a Cash Advance Loan?

 According to Consumer.gov, cash advance loans are short term loans that come with a lending fee even if the loan is just for one or two weeks.
 These loans are expensive.
 For instance, a $500 loan can cost as much as $75.
 With cash advances, additional fees often accrue from interest and payment extensions.

 Reports show that more than 65 percent of Americans do not have emergency savings.
 During a money-based emergency, they would need a short-term loan to cover a cash flow gap.
 If a person becomes ill and must take time away from work or when weather-related events occur and leave an individual in a lurch, then paying the bills may be impossible without a little help.

 Revolving credit isn’t an option for every borrower.
 Building good credit takes time and resources.
 For many individuals, the only option for a credit card is one that’s secured with a cash deposit, and this takes advanced planning.
 If people who only qualify for a secured card have the cash for a deposit, then they probably wouldn’t require a loan, so while secured credit gives people a way to build their payment history, it offers little relief when financial emergencies arise.
 Cash advance loans can help people who have bad credit cover money-based gaps until things turn around.